+You are now well-positioned to start making decisions about how you want to govern your farm or ranch business.
 You may disagree, but the evidence is in the work you’ve done to get to this point.
-You already know which issues are important for you to address (aka your Worst Things… ).
+You already know which issues are important for you to address (aka your Worst Things).
 You also know what support your team needs in order to make decisions together.

-The task here is to practice making a collaborative decision on essential governing procedures for the business, keeping your goals and outcomes from Step 2 in mind.
-Where you can’t make a decision, you are probably identifying a barrier and that is important to note too.
+Now it’s time to consider essential governing questions for your business, which will very likely address your “worst things.”
+The task here is to practice making a collaborative decision on essential governing procedures for the business and keeping your goals and outcomes from Step 2 in mind.
+When you can’t make a decision, you are probably identifying a barrier and that is important to note, too.

 Try this: 5 minutes to make a decision or discover a barrier (~1.5HR exercise)